allienx/wrapman/readme.md

 npx wrapman -i path/to/postman-collection.json -d data
 ```

-Import the flattened JSON file and initialize an API client
+Import the flattened JSON file and initialize an API client.

 ```js
 import { WrapmanApiClient } from 'wrapman'